FindMySchool LogoFindMySchool

 Because this is an all-through school, the most helpful way to read the data is by phase.

-84.67% met the expected standard in reading, writing and maths combined, versus the England average of 62%.
+• 80% met the expected standard in reading, writing and maths combined.

-At the higher standard across reading, writing and maths, 30% achieved this level, compared with the England average of 8%.
+• At the higher standard across reading, writing and maths, 20% achieved this level.

-Science is also strong, with 92% meeting the expected standard (England average 82%).
+• Science is also strong, with 90% meeting the expected standard.

-On the FindMySchool ranking, the primary phase is ranked 1955th in England and 16th in St Albans.
-This places it above the England average and comfortably within the top quarter of schools in England.
+On the FindMySchool ranking, the primary phase is ranked 848th out of 14,978 in England for academic outcomes and 7th in St Albans in the local primary ranking.
+The overall primary rank is 1,138th nationally.
 (These are proprietary FindMySchool rankings based on official data.)

 The implication for families is straightforward.
 If your child is entering Reception or moving through Key Stage 2, the evidence points to a high-expectations primary experience where a large proportion of pupils reach and exceed age-related standards.